Tax, bookkeeping & compliance Updated June 2026

 Corporate

-International companies operating through a Serbian entity — including those with EOR arrangements, Free Zone operations, or subsidiary structures requiring consolidated reporting.
+International companies operating through a Serbian entity — including EOR arrangements, free-zone operations, or subsidiary structures requiring consolidated reporting.

 Serbia's tax system

-Key tax rates every foreigner in Serbia needs to know
+Key tax rates every foreigner needs to know

 Serbia's tax rates are among the most competitive in Europe.
 Here are the rates that apply to foreign individuals and companies operating here.